-- Describe the protocol version. - Describe the attribute flags of the protocol. - Discover sensors that are implemented and managed by the platform. - Read a sensor synchronously or asynchronously as allowed by the platform. - Obtain and program sensor attributes, if applicable. - Receive notifications on specific changes to sensor data, for example when a sensor value crosses a threshold. - Specify a region of shared memory for conveying sensor values, if supported by the platform.
+- Describe the protocol version. - Describe the attribute flags of the protocol. - Discover sensors that are implemented and managed by the platform. - Read a sensor synchronously or asynchronously as allowed by the platform. - Obtain and program sensor attributes, if applicable. - Configure a sensor. - Receive notifications on specific changes to sensor data, for example when a sensor value crosses a threshold. - Receive continuous sensor updates through notifications. - Specify a region of shared memory for conveying sensor values, if supported by the platform.